jason89521/daxus/examples/next-stream-suspense/README.md

-This example shows the power of using Daxus to manage complicated state.
-You can use click the like button to increase the like count of each post.
-Then you will see the post' like count also increase in the list.
+This example shows the ability to support nextjs's stream suspense.